smorad/um_cisc_7404/02_bandits.typ

 With an optimal decision making machine, you can create: #pause
 - Best possible doctor (which medicine to give?) #pause
 - Best possible lawyer (what to argue?) #pause
-- Best possible scientist (what to research?) #pause
+- Best possible scientist (what to research?)

-If the machine understands *why* it makes decisions, it is conscious

 = Set Notation